soltanisgeo/Website/content/publication/b/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: SEE7
+publication: Sensitivity analysis for the ellipticity of Rayleigh waves. *7th International Conference on Seismology and Earthquake Engineering (SEE7)*, Tehran, Iran. **Oral presentation**
-publication_short: Sensitivity analysis for the ellipticity of Rayleigh waves. *7th International Conference on Seismology and Earthquake Engineering (SEE7)*, Tehran, Iran. **Oral presentation**
+publication_short:

 abstract: